-Our analysis can be generalized to the case when the fixed effects estimator is a maximizer of where the marginal distribution of $e{it}$ is $\mathcal{N}(0, 1)$ can still be analyzed by considering the fixed effects Probit MLE even when $e{it}$ has an arbitrary unknown serial correlation.
+In a nonlikelihood setting, our analysis can be generalized to the case when the fixed effects estimator maximizes for an arbitrary $\psi$ under some regularity conditions, thereby relaxing assumptions (i) and (ii).
+For example, the binary response model (57) can still be analyzed by considering the fixed effects probit MLE even when $e{it}$ has an arbitrary unknown serial correlation.